-▼ 2: Are there other RRIF TOD eligibility criteria?
+2) Are there other RRIF TOD eligibility criteria?

 Yes.
-An eligible purpose for RRIF loans is to "finance economic development, including commercial and residential development, and related infrastructure and activities, that (i) incorporates private investment; (ii) is physically or functionally related to a passenger rail station or multimodal station that includes rail service; (iii) has a high probability of the applicant commencing the contracting process for construction not later than 90 days after the date on which the direct loan or loan guarantee is obligated for the project under this subchapter; and (iv) has a high probability of reducing the need for financial assistance under any other Federal program for the relevant passenger rail station or service by increasing ridership, tenant lease payments, or other activities that generate revenue exceeding costs."
+An eligible purpose for RRIF loans is to "finance economic development, including commercial and residential development, and related infrastructure and activities, that (i) incorporates private investment of greater than 20 percent of total project costs; (ii) is physically connected to, or is within 1⁄2 mile of, a fixed guideway transit station, an intercity bus station, a passenger rail station, or multimodal station, provided that the location includes service by a railroad; (iii) demonstrates the ability of the applicant to commence the contracting process for construction not later than 90 days after the date on which the direct loan or loan guarantee is obligated for the project under this chapter; and (iv) demonstrates the ability to generate new revenue for the relevant passenger rail station or service by increasing ridership, increasing tenant lease payments, or carrying out other activities that generate revenue exceeding costs."1

-To be eligible, a RRIF TOD project must be economic development and meet all four of the statutory eligibility criteria.
+To be eligible, RRIF TOD projects must be economic development and meet all four of the statutory eligibility criteria.

-The Bureau's interpretation of and methods for evaluating the above underlined statutory eligibility criteria are the subject of the guidance provided in this section of the FAQ.
+The Bureau's interpretation of, and methods for, evaluating the above underlined statutory eligibility criteria are the subject of the guidance provided in this section of the FAQ.